derosaseric/pool-route-planner/README.md

 ## Functionality

-The program ensures that the temperature for each pool is within the range of 98 oF and 104 oF.
+- The program ensures that the temperature for each pool is within the range of 98&deg;F and 104&deg;F.
-A maintenance crew can visit all pools, starting from location (0,0), and setting temperatures in a route that minimizes distance.
+- A maintenance crew can visit all pools, starting from location (0,0), and setting temperatures in a route that minimizes distance.
-The program displays the route taken by the maintenance crew.
+- The program displays the route taken by the maintenance crew.

 ## Driver Program